 I love the work I do!
-Having benefited from Positive Psychology, studied cross-cultural sound and music therapy, and practised meditation for many years, it’s not that surprising that I offer a fresh perspective on supporting people, by combining both my personal and professional experience.
+Having benefited from Positive Psychology myself, studied cross-cultural sound and music therapy, and practised yoga and meditation for many years, it’s not that surprising that I want to give back what I have learned and benefitted from.

 I created Birch Moon to draw together my personal experiences and training to offer a fully integrated, holistic centre that guides and supports people on all levels – mental, physical, emotional and spiritual.

 The Birch Tree has always had a special place in my heart; in the Celtic tradition it is symbolic of new beginnings and renewal, regeneration and hope.
 The white of the trunk represents cleanliness and determination in overcoming difficulties.
 Do we not all need to draw on the wisdom of the birch tree at some point in our lives?

 ‘I’ do not heal you…but we work together to create the right environment in which you can heal.
 I genuinely believe that we are held and supported by the Source of all life, and my work is to help others connect with the healing power of that Source.